Story of Shibdas Porey

 Shibdas had just one condition about where he wanted to work.
 He wanted to ensure that his workplace was close to his house, so he would not have to commute.
 If he were to find a job in Kolkata or some other place that’s far away, the everyday journey to and from the workplace would have been very difficult for him.

 On the completion of training, Shibdas was placed at Dey Industrial Corporation as a Machine Operator.
-His workplace is not very far from his hometown and he earns INR 1,44,000 every year.
+His workplace is not very far from his hometown and he earns a decent package every year.
 Shibdas is also pursuing his incomplete education and plans to appear for his board exams very soon.